In late 2013, I started to fall over for no obvious reason.

 In March 2015, after 17 months of scans, lumbar punctures and blood tests to find the cause, I was finally diagnosed with spinocerebellar ataxia – a very rare, incurable (and progressive), neurological condition which will eventually see me in a wheelchair.
 Or worse.

-Ataxia, which comes in various disguises, affects around 1 person in 7,000 in the UK [maybe I should buy a lottery ticket too?].
+Ataxia, which comes in various disguises, affects around 1 person in 7,000 in the UK [so maybe I should buy a lottery ticket this weekend?].

 But all of this research costs.
 And as we in the UK have decided that medical research should not be government-funded, research here relies on charitable donations made to Ataxia UK (the registered ataxia charity here at home).

-True, a cure may come too late for me personally, but there is absolutely no reason why future generations (some of them just children) should also suffer.
+True, a cure may come too late for me personally, but there is absolutely no reason why future generations (some of them just children) should also suffer from this condition.

 So why is walking now so important?

 For the time being, I can still walk (ish).
 Although I increasingly have to rely on my walking stick these days.

 So while walking at all is still an option, walking has become rather important to me.
 So walking is what I now do.
 Raising ataxia awareness, and funds for ataxia research (via Ataxia UK), at the same time as stretching my legs.